EUFAR/egads-gui/doc/source/description.rst

 Current GUI limitations
 -----------------------

 Actually, the GUI has few limitations based on the development time and the number of person working on this project.
 First the file formats handled by the GUI.
-Even if EGADS can handle text files (raw, ASCII and csv), the GUI can handle only NetCDF and NASA Ames file format at this time.
-Second, matrix variable (that is to say variables based on multiple dimensions, or gridded data) can be loaded in the GUI, but, at this time, only time series can be handled by the plot function.
-The plot function has been modified to handle data based on multiple dimensions, but it is still at an early development stage.
-Third, the NASA Ames function can only handle files with a FFI equal to 1001.
+Even if EGADS can handle text files (raw, ASCII and csv), the GUI can handle only NetCDF and NASA Ames file format (FFI 1001) at this time.

 ---------------